stepcode/stepcode/src/exp2python/python/README.md

 # Building

-The SCL Python package can be built directly using [PyPA's build module](https://github.com/pypa/build)
+The SCL Python package can be built directly using [PyPA's build module](https://github.com/pypa/build).
+Run `python3 -m build` from this directory.
 # License

 See [LICENSE](LICENSE)